 Single parent families can function as well as traditional families

 The most compelling question that women contemplating the decision to become a single parent is whether a child brought in the world in this way will be well-adjusted.
-Dr. Susan Golombek, in her book, Modern Families, presents decades of research on nontraditional family structures.
+Dr. Susan Golombok, in her book, Modern Families, presents decades of research on nontraditional family structures.
 She reports that the problems that have been reported in children of single parent families are related more to family stress, financial insecurity, and parental depression than to the family structure, itself.
 When these factors are controlled, children of single parent families fare just as well as children in traditional family structures.
-In a 2005 study, Dr. Golombek and her colleague found that single-mothers-by-choice reported greater joy and less anger toward their children than married mothers.
+In a 2005 study, Dr. Golombok and her colleague found that single-mothers-by-choice reported greater joy and less anger toward their children than married mothers.
 Additionally, the children of single-mothers-by-choice showed fewer emotional and behavioral issues than the children from two-parent families.

 Find ressources about becoming a single mother by choice